raijp/icp/README.md

 dfx --version
 ```
 Note1: If you wanna upgrade or remove SDK see https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove/
-<br><br>Note2: What is the canister?
-Canister is the smart contracts installed on the IC.
+<br><br>Note2: What is canisters?
+Canisters are the smart contracts installed on the IC.
+<br><br>Note3: What is cycles?
+Cycles refer to a unit of measurement for resource consumption, typically for processing, memory, storage, and network bandwidth consumed on the IC.